Libra (Marvel Comics): Gustav Brandt

-After the Zodiac's death at the hands of a Life Model Decoy, Libra – now defining himself by his interest in the balance rather than continuing his criminal past – served alongside the Avengers briefly as they battled Kang and Immortus in the Destiny War.
+After Zodiac's death at the hands of a Life Model Decoy, Libra – now defining himself by his interest in the balance rather than continuing his criminal past – served alongside the Avengers briefly as they battled Kang the Conqueror and Immortus in the Destiny War.
 His ability to sense the 'balance' of the universe helped Rick Jones use the Destiny Force to summon seven Avengers from different points in the team's history who would be crucial to their victory in the current crisis; these included Captain America from his battle with the Secret Empire, Yellowjacket while unbalanced and amnesic, Hawkeye just after the Kree-Skrull War, Giant-Man and Wasp of the present, Genis-Vell of a few months in the future, and Songbird from an alternate universe.
 Although they appeared strange choices, each Avenger was selected from these particular moments in time thanks to Libra's subconscious awareness of the universal balance and the necessity of their future actions even when he was unaware of their roles, comparing his subconscious decision to being able to balance on a tightrope without being able to explain how to do so.
 He realised the purpose behind their selection in the final confrontation, even acknowledging that Hawkeye's presence affected his own decisions as he decided to participate in the final fight rather than just watch from the sidelines.

 Android Zodiac

 Scorpio (Jake Fury) constructed the android Zodiac members, although his plan was thwarted by the Defenders.
 The androids Libra and Sagittarius employed costumed criminals posing as the Defenders to create chaos in New York City.
-Quicksilver employed the android Zodiac to attack the West Coast Avengers, but the Avengers defeated the Zodiac.
+Quicksilver employed the android Zodiac to attack the West Coast Avengers, but the Avengers defeated Zodiac.

-Led by Scorpio in a new android body, the android Zodiac massacred the human Zodiac, and took over their criminal operations.
-They battled the West Coast Avengers, but were rendered inert when they were transported to the dimension of the Brotherhood of the Ankh.
+Led by Scorpio in a new android body, the android Zodiac kills the human Zodiac and takes their criminal operations.
+They battle the West Coast Avengers, but are rendered inert after being transported to the dimension of the Brotherhood of the Ankh.

 Thanos' Libra

-The third Libra is an unnamed female that Thanos recruited to join his incarnation of the Zodiac.
-She and the other Zodiac members perish when Thanos abandons them on the self-destructing Helicarrier where Cancer was the only survivor.
+The third Libra is an unnamed female and member of Thanos' incarnation of Zodiac.
+She and the other Zodiac members are killed when Thanos abandons them on the self-destructing Helicarrier, with Cancer being the only survivor.

 Powers and abilities

 Libra is physically blind, but possesses psychic senses, and is also a skilled martial artist.
-He has the ability to shift into the Place Between Places, a mystical dimension that is untraceable to most life-forms.
+He can transport himself to the Place Between Places, a mystical dimension that is untraceable to most life-forms.

 The Android Libra can fly and become intangible.
-In its second form, Libra can still fly but demonstrated no other powers.

-Ecliptic's Libra wielded a staff and an energy-charged sword.
+Ecliptic's Libra wields a staff and an energy-charged sword.
 It is unknown if she possesses other abilities, but she possesses the Zodiac teleportation device.

 In other media

-Libra appears in The Avengers: United They Stand animated television series.
-This version is a female alien who wields a weighing scale-like weapon and serves as a member of Zodiac.
+Libra makes non-speaking appearances in The Avengers: United They Stand.
+This version is an alien and member of Zodiac who wields a balance scale-like weapon.